 Turns out you don’t need to schlep to Ikea to find cheap bowls and dish towels.
-Amazon is actually full of handsome and well-priced home décor —you just have to do a little digging.
-Which is what we did so you don’t have to.
-Below, the fuzzy pillows and copper paper-towel holders that are under $20.
+Amazon is actually full of handsome and well-priced home décor — you just have to do a little digging.
+Which is what we did, so you don’t have to.
+Below, the fuzzy pillows and metal napkin holders that are under $20.

 Zhuzh up the couch with a fuzzy white pillow.

-A sleek copper number that’ll immediately gussy up the kitchen counter.
+A sleek nickel number that’ll immediately gussy up the kitchen counter.

 Plop this on a bathtub ledge, and your soap setup will be a whole lot less grubby.
 Will look particularly nice with this Wary Meyers bar.